 Please contact us if you have any suggestions or feedback on these pages.

 About these competencies

-These new pre-registration dysphagia competencies have been developed to ensure that learners are acquiring the same entry-level knowledge of skills of dysphagia, regardless of where they are undertaking their pre-registration education and training.
+These new pre-registration eating, drinking and swallowing competencies have been developed to ensure that learners are acquiring the same entry-level knowledge of skills of dysphagia, regardless of where they are undertaking their pre-registration education and training.

 They were published in February 2021 with the aim that all learners are graduating with these competencies from 2024.

 They form part of a larger project to ensure the future speech and language therapy workforce is fit for purpose for the challenges of the twenty-first century.

 Read more about the project to find out the background to it and current opportunities to get involved.